influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/nodes/u_d_f_node.md

     // Only trigger the alert if the time of day is between 8am-5pm. data
         |deadman(100.0, 10s, lambda: hour("time") >= 8 AND hour("time") <= 17)
-    // Do normal processing of data
+    //Do normal processing of data
     data...
 ```